 The classes in Year Two are Kingfishers and Jays.
-The class teachers are Mrs Rolfe and Mrs Tugwell.
-They are supported by the Learning Support Assistants Mrs Hodson, Mrs Emans, Miss Chipperfield and Mrs Morrell.
-Mrs Hill is the Year Group Leader.
+The class teachers are Mrs Rolfe and Mrs Bowden.
+They are supported by the Learning Support Assistants Mrs Hodson, Mrs Emans.

 We have two well-resourced classrooms and a separate outdoor area.
 We also make regular use of the cookery room, library and outdoor learning spaces.

 The children can enter the class from 8:40am onwards and we begin our day with handwriting practise and reading.
 Children can independently change their reading book in the ‘Book Nest’ and read quietly on their own, with a friend or with an adult.
 The children will read with an adult at least 3 times a week.
 After the children choose 'Child of the Day'.
 Everyone gets to experience this.